Skip to content

 Americans Not Good Enough?

-Interesting that many celebrities have foreign romantic partners – sending a message that Americans are not good enough for them?
+Interesting that many celebrities have foreign romantic partners – sending a message that Americans are not good enough?

 Media Promotes Moving Abroad After the Election